Emergency Response Plan

 - Lockdown– Students and staff locked inside classrooms until threat is eliminated

 - Evacuation– Off campus– Relocation sites to remain confidential– District hotline will have parent/community information

 - Reverse Evacuation / Shelter in Place– Utilizing safe places on campus for shelter; including multipurpose rooms, cafeterias, and libraries as examples

 ALL schools within the district will respond to emergencies consistently according to the plan.
 Response scenarios depend on the specific emergency at hand.
 Evacuation, staging, and relocation areas are specifically assigned to campuses and may not be released to the public.

-Training, practice, and drills will be regularly conducted so staff, students, and community are prepared and confident in case of emergency.
+Training, practice, and drills will be regularly conducted so staff, students, and the community are prepared and confident in case of an emergency.